belodetek/black.box/README.md

 2. You may temporarily lose network connectivity while the device reboots with the new settings.
 To avoid this, change back to your normal network for a few minutes, before changing back to `black.box`.
 3. The radio in the Pi is weak, please try to locate as close as possible to the streaming device(s).
 4. [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) with an [Alfa Network AWUS036NEH](https://www.amazon.co.uk/dp/B003JTM9JY) USB Wi-Fi dongle will also work and may even provide better signal due to the external Wi-Fi antenna.
+5. For performance reasons, the tunnel interface provides no additional encryption overhead.

 <hr>
 <p align="center">&copy; 2016 <a href="http://ab77.github.io/">belodetek</a></p>